Autoferry/autoferry.github.io/_posts/2020-04-11-imagedetection.md

 ## Proposed Tasks for the master thesis

 In the master thesis, the goal will be to make the developments from the 5th year project ready for integration in the sensor fusion systems of MilliAmpere and MilliAmpere2.

-* bla bla
+This will include tasks such as the following.

+* Evaluation of detector performance on data recorded using the onboard sensors of the autonomous ferry.
+* Algorithms for segmentation and measurement extraction if this has not already been solved as part of the 5th year project.
-* bla bla
+*

 ## Contact
 Supervisors [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo) and